ivanm/nft-autotool/README.md

 ## What is this?

-This script transforms json metadata, a set of images (that represent a trait) and a configuration for each trait into a set of composited images according to the order and probability for each trait.
+This script transforms json metadata, a set of images (that represent a trait) and a configuration for each one into a set of composited images according to the order and probability for each trait.

 It also generates a single ``database.json`` that can be used for NFT standards ERC721, ERC1155 throught an API like https://github.com/ProjectOpenSea/metadata-api-nodejs/tree/master/src

 The easiest way would be to could fork this repo and modify the config directory with your own assets and settings.